 The clinical criteria for depression include persistent low mood and loss of interest or pleasure, but the presentation varies enormously.
 Some people sleep too much; others can’t sleep at all.
 Some lose their appetite; others eat compulsively.
 Some feel profound sadness; others feel numb, disconnected, or strangely irritable.
 Some are visibly struggling; others are high-functioning and nobody around them would guess anything was wrong.

-That last group — high-functioning depression, sometimes called dysthymia or persistent depressive disorder when it’s chronic and low-grade — often goes untreated longest.
-There’s a particular cruelty to functioning well enough that nobody notices and well enough that you don’t feel justified seeking help, while still experiencing a quality of life that’s significantly diminished.
+That last group, high-functioning depression, sometimes called dysthymia or persistent depressive disorder when it’s chronic and low-grade, often goes untreated the longest.
+There’s a particular cruelty to functioning well enough that nobody notices, and well enough that you don’t feel justified seeking help, while your quality of life stays significantly diminished.
 If you’ve spent years feeling like you’re running at seventy percent but can’t point to a specific reason, that’s worth taking seriously.

 What Makes Denver’s Mental Health Picture Specific

 Colorado has one of the higher rates of depression in the country, which surprises people who associate the state with outdoor activity and wellness culture.
-Part of the explanation is altitude — there’s real evidence that high altitude affects serotonin and dopamine regulation in ways that can contribute to depression and anxiety.
-Part is the transplant culture: a lot of people arrive in Denver without established community, without their people, sometimes chasing an idea of a life that takes longer to build than they expected.
+Part of the explanation is altitude, and there’s real evidence that living high up affects serotonin and dopamine regulation in ways that can contribute to depression and anxiety.
+Part of it is the transplant culture.
+A lot of people arrive in Denver without established community, without their people, sometimes chasing an idea of a life that takes longer to build than they expected.

 Seasonal affective disorder is also more pronounced here than in lower-altitude cities.
-The winters are sunnier than most people expect, but the combination of cold, shorter days, and reduced outdoor activity still affects many people significantly — particularly those with an underlying vulnerability to depression.
+The winters are sunnier than most people expect, but the combination of cold, shorter days, and less outdoor activity still hits many people hard, particularly those with an underlying vulnerability to depression.

 How Therapy for Depression Works